 We’ll try to help by identifying three of the best airline-approved dog crates and sharing some of the things you’ll want to look for when making your choice.
 Let’s jump right in!

-Quick Picks: Best Airplane-Approved Dog Crates
+Quick Picks: Best Airplane-Approved Dog Crates for Flying Cargo

 - #1 Petmate Sky Kennel [Best Overall Airline-Approved Dog Crate]: A large, heavy-duty air travel crate that’s available in several sizes to meet your dog’s specific needs.